R ê v e r i e

 Stone mural at the temple complex of Angkor Wat, Cambodia build in 12th century

 The femininity of those times was graceful with its sensuality which was undistorted, pristine and pure.
 I love how jewelry was used on the body and how sometime it was sewed into the clothes as well as there were many types for head and hair decoration.
 Our ancients worshiped the sacred feminine, they knew it is inseparable aspect of the self associated with creation, intuition, nurturing and rebirth regardless of one's gender.
 They understood sacred feminine as concept that recognizes the God neither anthropomorphically male or female but a divine essence beyond form and duality, an essence that is in balance and unification of masculine and feminine principles, a dynamic interdependent immanence that pervades all life.

 Apsaras, detail of a lower part of pediment.
 Cambodia, Bayon temple - Angkor Thom, late 12th - early 13th century, sandstone

 I really would like to bring back that sacredness, beauty and purity of feminine into our times.
 This is what I deeply feel in my heart as a part of my mission in this lifetime.
-No wonder I had to go first through all kind of delusions and attachments of this world, being in the fashion industry from an early age and then experiencing the dissolution of my own created world only so I could emerge afterwards with a new purified heart and eyes.
+No wonder I had to go first through all kind of delusions and attachments of this world, being in the fashion industry from an early age and then experiencing the dissolution of my own created world only so I could emerge afterwards with a new purified heart and mind.

-If we are really able to see a bigger picture of our lives we come to realize how all is so impeccably orchestrated by the divine like the most beautiful symphony.
+If we are really able to see a bigger picture of our lives we come to realize how all is so impeccably orchestrated by the Divine like the most beautiful symphony.
 Or like a beautiful celestial mosaic where even the smallest or the darkest part play important role and without it the mosaic can't become whole.
-So it is with human life, even if sometime we go through many challenges, delusions and ignorance it is inseparable part of our growth and wisdom, without it we can't become here what we are meant to become.
+So it is with human life, even if sometime we go through many challenges, delusions and ignorance it is inseparable part of our growth and wisdom, without it we can't become what we are meant to become.